 R6.
 Abatement Plans for Violations Identified in Annual Occupational Safety and Health (OSH) Program Review a.
-Abatement Procedures and Timeframes item(s) must be maintained, indicating what action was taken, by whom, and the date of action.
+Abatement Procedures and Time Frames

 The following procedures shall be followed by centers and Regional Offices (ROs) in responding to safety and health violations cited during annual safety and health reviews: